-- Prepare an Initial Fact Sheet at start of the project that describes the project.
+- internal Energy Commission knowledge transfer activities (template supplied by CAM). - Prepare a CAM Site Visit Schedule for 2 site visits per year for the CAM to observe project progress and verify installations. - Prepare an Initial Fact Sheet at start of the project that describes the project.
 Use the format provided by the CAM. - Prepare a Final Project Fact Sheet at the project's conclusion that discusses results.
 Use the format provided by the CAM. - Prepare a Technology/Knowledge Transfer Plan that includes: - An explanation of how the knowledge gained from the project will be made available to the public, including the targeted market sector and potential outreach to end users, utilities, regulatory agencies, and others. - A description of the intended use(s) for and users of the project results. - Published documents, including date, title, and periodical name. - Copies of documents, fact sheets, journal articles, press releases, and other documents prepared for public dissemination.
 These documents must include the Legal Notice required in the terms and conditions.
-Indicate where and when the documents were disseminated.

-- A discussion of policy development.
+Indicate where and when the documents were disseminated. - A discussion of policy development.
 State if project has been or will be cited in government policy publications, or used to inform regulatory bodies. - The number of website downloads or public requests for project results. - Additional areas as determined by the CAM. - Conduct technology transfer activities in accordance with the Technology/Knowledge Transfer Plan.
 These activities will be reported in the Progress Reports. - When directed by the CAM, develop Presentation Materials for an Energy Commission-sponsored conference/workshop on the results of the project. - Prepare a Technology/Knowledge Transfer Report on technology transfer activities conducted during the project.

+- Updated Progress Power Point Slide(s)

+- CAM Site Visit Schedule

 - Initial Fact Sheet (draft and final)

 - Final Project Fact Sheet (draft and final)

 - Presentation Materials (draft and final)

 - Technology/Knowledge Transfer Plan (draft and final)

 - Technology/Knowledge Transfer Report (draft and final)

-V. PROJECT SCHEDULE
+IV.
+PROJECT SCHEDULE